Six Tips To Improve Your Relationship with Your Thermostat

 While there is a chance that your thermostat is a dud, there are several other explanations.
 Before you chuck it out the window for lying to you, here are six tips to help you understand and get the most out of your thermostat.

 Summer sun filtering in through windows can make building occupants unduly hot.
 The same is true of your thermostat.
 If it is sitting in direct sunlight, it will read at a higher temperature.
-This might all work out well if you, too, are sitting in the sunlight and feeling the heat.
-However, if it is just your thermostat that is soaking in the rays and it is ramping up the cooling to compensate, the remainder of your space may become over-cooled.
+This might all work out well if you, too, sit in the sunlight and feel the heat.
+However, if your thermostat is soaking in the rays and ramping up the cooling to compensate, the remainder of your space may become over-cooled.

 The solution?
 Use window treatments to help modulate the temperature in sunny rooms.
 Also, consider simply rearranging furniture.
 These measures can help individual occupants achieve their desired amounts of sunshine.

 Why does this matter?
 Well, it’s important to remember that your thermostat is only working with the temperature.
-If you’re really curious about humidity, consider purchasing a hygrometer to monitor conditions.
+If you’re curious about humidity, consider purchasing a hygrometer to monitor conditions.
 Realize that you may have to play with the temperature set point to land within your comfort zone for days/seasons with differing humidity levels.
-If humidity is a problem in your space, the website Porch offers some helpful tips on how to remove humidity from your home.
+If humidity is a problem in your space, the website Porch offers helpful tips for removing humidity from your home.

-Sitting next to an air terminal that is dispersing air into your space can greatly affect how hot or cold you feel.
-It is akin to the “feels like” temperature that your weatherman provides on a windy day.
-“Feels like” temperatures are yet another thing that your thermostat cannot detect, but you definitely can.
+Sitting next to an air terminal dispersing air into your space can greatly affect how hot or cold you feel.
+It resembles the “feels like” temperature your weatherman provides on a windy day.
+“Feels like” temperatures are yet another thing your thermostat cannot detect, but you definitely can.
 On a cold day, the warm air layer next to your skin that you were relishing can be swept away, leaving goosebumps.
-On the flip side, sweat droplets beading on your skin on a hot day will evaporate faster with a breeze and provide you with cool relief.
+On the flip side, sweat droplets beading on your skin on a hot day will evaporate faster with a breeze and provide cool relief.

 The good news?
 Many air terminals are adjustable, and the direction of the airflow can be tweaked to increase comfort.

 This is a simple one.
-Every time you make an adjustment on your thermostat, your system will need anywhere from a few minutes to a day to do your biddings.
+Every time you adjust your thermostat, your system will need anywhere from a few minutes to a day to do your biddings.
 Allow ample time in between adjustments.

 In the office, your reptilian coworker consistently cranks the thermostat to 85°F. If that’s how he likes it, that’s great.
 But why does your space also feel the heat?
 It’s likely because you both sit in the same zone.

 HVAC systems are comprised of zones.
-Each zone gets its own thermostat.
+Each zone gets its thermostat.
 For a simple or small system, there may be only one zone.
 A more complex office building may have numerous zones.
-The amount of personal temperature customization is determined by how many zones (and thus, thermostats) you have.
-If Mr. Lizard sits closest to the thermostat and is thus able to readily adjust it, it may be time to have a group discussion with everyone in the zone.
-It may be impossible to satisfy everyone in your zone, but a majority of occupants should be able to find some comfort.
+The amount of personal temperature customization is determined by how many zones (and, thus, thermostats) you have.
+If Mr. Lizard sits closest to the thermostat and is thus able to adjust it readily, it may be time to have a group discussion with everyone in the zone.
+It may be impossible to satisfy everyone in your zone, but most occupants should be able to find some comfort.

-If you’re building something new, the engineer on the project can help you with adding the right amount of control to the HVAC system.
+If you’re building something new, the project engineer can help you add the right amount of control to the HVAC system.